-- The school complies with their duties under legislation; - All staff undergo safeguarding training (including online safety) on induction and that annual updates on the training are provided; - All school leaders and staff working directly with children read Part One of 'Keeping children safe in education' 2020 - This safeguarding and child protection policy is consistent with local safeguarding partnership arrangements, reviewed and updated annually and made available publicly (available on the school website); - Safeguarding training commissioned and/or delivered internally is in line with advice from the Department for Education;
+- The school complies with their duties under legislation; - All staff undergo safeguarding training (including online safety) on induction and at a minimum every 2 to 3 years' dependent upon their role; - All school leaders and staff working directly with children read Part One of Keeping Children Safe in Education 2021 - This Safeguarding and Child Protection Policy is consistent with CSAP requirements, reviewed and updated annually and made available publicly (available on the school website); - Safeguarding training commissioned and/or delivered internally is in line with advice from CSAP and/or the Department for Education; - There are procedures in place for dealing with allegations of abuse made against members of staff including allegations made against the Headteacher and a nominated person is identified to liaise with the Lancashire Local Area Designated Officer (LADO); - Policies adopted by the Governing Body are disseminated, followed and understood by all staff; - A member of staff from the Senior Leadership Team is appointed to the role of Designated Safeguarding Lead (DSL); - Children are taught about safeguarding (including online) through teaching and learning opportunities, as part of providing a broad and balanced curriculum; - There are written recruitment and selection procedures that include the requirement for appropriate pre-employment checks and at least one person on any appointment panel has undertaken safer recruitment training; - There are procedures in place to handle allegations of abuse of children against other children (see page 12): - There are appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in the future; see page 11;

-- There are procedures for dealing with allegations of abuse made against members of staff including allegations made against the Head Teacher and a nominated person identified to liaise with the BwD Local Area Designated Officer (LADO); - Policies adopted are disseminated, followed and understood by all staff; - They appoint a member of staff from the senior leadership team to the role of Designated Safeguarding Lead (DSL); - Children are taught about safeguarding (including online, relationships etc.) through teaching and learning opportunities, as part of providing a broad and balanced curriculum; - There are written recruitment and selection procedures that include the requirement for appropriate pre-employment checks and at least one person on any appointment panel has undertaken safer recruitment training; - The procedure is in place to handle allegations of abuse of children against other children (see page 18); - There are appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in the future (see page 12); - The child's wishes and feelings are considered when determining what action to take and what services to provide to protect individual children through ensuring there are systems in place for children to express their views and give feedback; - They recognise the importance of information sharing between professionals and the local authority; - They appoint a designated teacher to promote the educational achievement of children who are looked after and this person has appropriate training; and - Ensure the school ICT policy addresses the safety of children in accessing inappropriate material when accessing the internet and that appropriate filtering and monitoring systems are in place.
+- The child's wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual children through ensuring there are systems in place for children to express their views and give feedback; - They recognise the importance of information sharing between professionals and the Local Authority; - The school appoints a designated teacher to promote the educational achievement of children who are looked after and this person has appropriate training; and - The school Online Safety Policy addresses the safety of children online and will ensure that appropriate filtering and monitoring systems are in place and effective, preventing access to inappropriate and/or illegal material. - Ensure the school considers the safety of children in accessing inappropriate material when accessing the internet and that appropriate filtering and monitoring systems are in place.